anugondi/Optimizing-Cabin-Crew-Scheduling-Model/README.md

 Next, we aim to enhance the model by incorporating more external data, such as real-time weather conditions, flight delays, and economic indicators, to refine our predictions further.
 Also, we hope to implement our predictor model to a wider variety of airlines.
 We only focused on airlines that offered affordable airfare, so we would like to create accurate results that could be applicable to a wider scope of airlines.

 # Technologies
-Python: pandas, numpy, sklearn, matplotlib, seaborn, XGBoost, Streamlit, Jupyter Notebook
+Python: Pandas, NumPy, Sklearn, Matplotlib, Seaborn, XGBoost, Streamlit, Jupyter Notebook

 # Inspiration
 To run the program locally, type in streamlit run script.py in the terminal.